Financial Aid & Scholarships

 A student who drops, withdraws from, or does not complete their current sessions, will be considered withdrawn from the term even if they are still enrolled in a future session.
 Students must monitor their student email for the survey request.
 Students will be required to submit that survey in order to verify their intent to participate in those future sessions.
 If this intent to participate survey is not received, a Return of Title IV Calculation must be done even if the student has successfully completed other coursework for the term and is enrolled in future sessions.

-Below are 2 examples of how drops, withdrawals, and non-completion can impact aid in modules:
+Below are two examples of how drops, withdrawals, and non-completion can impact aid in modules:

 EX 1.
 Mary enrolls in 2 summer sessions.
 She withdraws from session 2 and remains enrolled in session 5.
 In this case Mary will be considered withdrawn from the term if she does not complete the summer survey to confirm her intent to attend session 5.
 As long as Mary submits that survey and successfully completes session 5, a Return of Title IV calculation is not required.